Average-Case Reductions for $k$-XOR and Tensor PCA: Reductions to Tensor PCA

 \section{Reductions to Tensor PCA}

-In this section we survey reductions that map a $\kxor$ or $\ktens$ instance with an arbitrary density $\eps\in (0,1]$ to a Tensor PCA instance, i.e. an instance of $\kxor$ or $\ktens$ with $\eps = 1$.
-We compare two approaches: Discrete Equation Combination ($\DiscrEqComb$, \autoref{sec:discrete_resolution}) and Gaussian Equation Combination ($\GaussEqComb$, \autoref{sec:gauss_resolution}).
+In this section we summarize the reductions that map a $\kxor$ or $\ktens$ instance with an arbitrary density $\eps\in (0,1]$ to a Tensor PCA instance, i.e. an instance of $\kxor$ or $\ktens$ with $\eps = 1$.
+We compare two approaches: Discrete Resolution ($\DiscrEqComb$, \autoref{sec:discrete_resolution}) and Gaussian Resolution ($\GaussEqComb$, \autoref{sec:gauss_resolution}).
 Both methods apply to both discrete $\kxor$ and Gaussian $\ktens$ settings, possibly after a preprocessing step that switches between distributions (\autoref{subsec:gaussianize}, \autoref{subsec:discretize}).
 For example, to apply $\DiscrEqComb$ to a $\ktens$ instance, one can first discretize the input (Alg.~\ref{alg:discretization}) the input, then apply the $\DiscrEqComb$ reduction, and finally gaussianize the output (Alg.~\ref{alg:gaussianization}) to obtain an instance of $\ktensk {k'}$.
 For simplicity, we state results for $\ktens$ here; the analogous results for $\kxor$ follow similarly.

 \paragraph{Tensor PCA model variants.} In our Tensor PCA model $\gtensp k n {\eps = 1} {\defi}$ (Def.~\ref{def:kxor_family}) we generate $m = n^{k}$ noisy equations of the form for independent $\alpha\sim\unif\sqb{\binomset n k}$ and $\delta = n^{-k\eps/4 - \defi/2}$.